UK Web Focus

 Google’s G1 Phone: “Innovation For Tech Heads”

-Posted by Brian Kelly (UK Web Focus) on 25 September 2008
+Posted by Brian Kelly on 25 Sep 2008

 Yesterday’s Guardian (24 September 2008) contains an article on the release of the Google G1 phone.
 An accompanying review, entitled “Innovation For Tech Heads” describes how the technology is “as good if not in some cases better” than the iPhone, and mentions G1’s strengths in its camera and download speed.
 Most importantly, though, the article describes how “The real difference between the two devices … is likely to come from the openness of Google’s operating system, Android, which allows tech-heads to design ‘widgets’ for the phone.”
 The article does concede that the phone lacks the “wow factor of the Apple device“.